LegendOfCube/LegendOfCube-Game/README.md

 2. Run the installer (you can safely untick the checkbox for VS 2010 and 2012 templates).

 #### Open Project
-Find `LegendOfCube.sln` and open in Visual Studio.
+Find `LegendOfCube-Win.sln` and open in Visual Studio.

 ### Mac OS X
 TBD